What to Expect When Seeing a Pulmonologist?

 Table of Contents:

-Dr. Luis Mesa, MD offers numerous treatments for pulmonary and sleep disorders.
+Dr. Luis J. Mesa, MD offers numerous treatments for pulmonary and sleep disorders.
 At our offices, you can expect high-quality care in the fields of sleep medicine, critical care medicine, internal medicine, and general pulmonary medicine.
-Whether you’re having issues sleeping or you have a condition of the lungs making it difficult to breathe, Dr. Luis Mesa has the advanced education to treat you with top-tier care.
+Whether you’re having issues sleeping or you have a condition of the lungs making it difficult to breathe, Dr. Luis J. Mesa, MD has the advanced education to treat you with top-tier care.
 To learn more about what to expect when seeing a pulmonologist, please continue reading the information we’ve provided down below.

 Pulmonologists specialize in chronic lung conditions and diseases of the respiratory system.
 They have the knowledge and training needed to treat a wide variety of conditions that range in severity.
 Some conditions that can be treated by a pulmonologist include the following: